-- 1. Through a contract between a local law enforcement agency and a school district; - 2.
-Through a contract as secondary employment for an officer, as defined in KRS 16.010, between the Department of Kentucky State Police and a school district; or - 3.
-Directly by a local Board of Education.
+1. Through a contract between a local law enforcement agency and a school district;

+2. Through a contract as secondary employment for an officer, as defined in KRS 16.010, between the Department of Kentucky State Police and a school district; or
-TRAINING REQUIREMENTS

-Effective January 1, 2020, all School Resource Officers (SROs) shall successfully complete forty (40) hours of annual in-service training that has been certified or recognized by the Kentucky Law Enforcement Council for SROs.
+3. Directly by a local Board of Education, 1 Formatted: Superscript TRAINING REQUIREMENTS Formatted: sideheading Effective January 1, 2020, all School Resource Officers (SROs) shall successfully complete forty (40) hours of annual in-service training that has been certified or recognized by the Kentucky Law Enforcement Council for SROs.
 Any SRO who fails to successfully complete training requirements within the specified time periods, including approved extensions, shall lose his/her SRO certification and shall no longer work in a school.

-SUPERINTENDENT TO REPORT

-No later than November 1 of each year, the Superintendent shall report to the Center for School • Formatted: ksba normal, Font: Not Bold Safety the number and placement of SROs in the District.
-The report shall include the source of funding and method of employment for each position.
+SUPERINTENDENT TO REPORT No later than November 1 of each year, the Superintendent shall report to the Center for School Formatted: ksba normal, Font: Not Bold Safety the number and placement of SROs in the District.
+The report shall include the source of Formatted: policytext funding and method of employment for each position.
+References: \'KRS 158.441 Formatted: Font: Not Bold, Superscript KRS 61.902 New Section of KRS 441 Formatted: Space After: 6 pt

-References:

-1KRS 158.441 Formatted: Font: Not Bold, Superscript

-KRS 61.902

-New Section of KRS 441 Formatted: Space After: 6 pt

-RELATED POLICY: Formatted: ksba normal